gimmealetter/JS.Storage/README.md

 When you create a project using javascript, you often need to check if the object exists.<br/>
 If you work without checking then often error will occur with these messages.<br/>
-	‘ReferenceError: `object` is not defined’ or ‘TypeError: Cannot read property 'property' of undefined’<br/>
+       ‘ReferenceError: 'object' is not defined’ or ‘TypeError: Cannot read property 'property' of undefined’<br/>
 Checking if object exists is simple.
 Such as ‘key’ in object or Function.hasOwnProperty(‘key’).<br/>
 However, if you want to check if the object exists in multiple depth, it becomes a chaos.
 First you have to check if first object exists and check the second depth object and so on…<br/>
 kmStorage will check if the object exists using depth identifier string.
 It can even check global window variable!!<br/>
 The way to do it is simple as this!<br/>
         kmStorage.isDefined('window.document.location.hostname')

 #Installation